Reverse Engineering - CT Scanning Services

 What is Reverse Engineering

-Reverse engineering may be necessary during pre-production stages of a part, during production or failure investigation.
-Listed below are a few of the main reasons and applications of reverse engineering:
+Internal part data may be necessary during pre-production stages of a part, during production or failure investigation.
+Listed below are a few of the main reasons and applications of:

-A part which requires adjustment in some form or features, a reverse engineering application can allow manipulation of the part to reflect new and improved design.
+– When a part which requires adjustment in some form or features, the application can allow manipulation of the part to reflect new and improved design.

-If a manufacturer is implementing a new method of manufacturing, a reverse engineering application can be helpful in retrieving useful information to improve product design and determine feasibility of manufacturing method.
+– Implementation of a new method of manufacturing, the application can be helpful in retrieving useful information to improve product design and determine feasibility of manufacturing method.

 Reverse engineering allows users to understand a part in its entirety.
 This allows for several benefits: